-The Sprout Producer Program is a one year accreditation for small and start-up Tasmanian producers that involves an induction day, educational units, field days and mentoring.
+The Sprout Producer Program is a one year accreditation for small Tasmanian producers, farming ethically and sustainably.

-1) Induction is with Sprout and a small group of producers, you get to meet your cohort of fellow SPP participants, meet sponsors, enjoy lunch and then an afternoon business planning session with one of our Sprout subject matter experts.
+1) Induction is with Sprout and a small group of producers, you get to meet your cohort of fellow SPP participants, meet sponsors, enjoy lunch and then take part in an afternoon business planning session with one of our Sprout subject matter experts.

 2) The educational units include both core subjects and electives, which cover topics such as Finance and business planning, Marketing, Ecommerce, Social media, Value-adding, Market gardening, Soil health, Freight and Logistics and Exporting, just to name a few.

 3) Additionally, during the first year as a Sprout Producer, they participate in six on-farm Sprout Producer days where they get to visit other Sprout Producers and see what issues they have and learn about how they do things, as well as sharing in the mentorship of a Sprout Board or subcommittee member or sponsor on-site during the farm walk-through; and